disbergconsultancy/NO-MAS/README.md

-# CalSync
+# No Mas!

-A macOS menu bar app that syncs busy time blocks across multiple calendars.
+**No Meeting Auto-Accept** - A macOS menu bar app that syncs busy time blocks across multiple calendars.
 Perfect for managing multiple work accounts where third-party calendar sync tools are blocked by enterprise policies.

 ## Features